vosjo/speedyfit/README.md

 > [!NOTE]
 >
 > *07-03-2025:* I wrote this package many years ago.
-I have left academia 5 years ago and now have a full time job in industry, I have a family and hobbies.
-I can no longer provide support for this package.
-If you have an easy question I will try to answer, but don't except a quick or satisfying reply.
+I have left academia 5 years ago for a full time job in industry.
+> I don't have as much time to support this package as I once had.
+If you have an easy question I will try to answer,
+> but don't except a quick or satisfying reply.
 Otherwise, feel free to use / modify it any way you see fit.

 # Speedyfit